Implementation of Reservoir Computing Using Coupled Microelectromechanical Drum Resonators via Sideband-Pumped

-The values of the constants $\alpha_1$, $\alpha_2$ and $offset$ are fixed by programmed MATLAB codes to avoid the saturation of the FPGA card, $x_0$ denotes the preset offset in the measurement.
-These values define the modulation range of the pump amplitude that can generate the nonlinearity required for implementing reservoir computing.
+The values of the constants $\alpha_1$, $\alpha_2$ and $offset$ are fixed by programmed MATLAB codes to avoid the saturation of the FPGA card and the multiplier.
+The $gl$ is an amplification factor set by the lock-in amplifier to ensure a sufficient signal-to-noise ratio when the delayed signal is processed in the FPGA.
+The typical value of the $gl$ is $\sim$100 for signals detected from the SiN mode and $\sim$400 for or those from the Al mode.
+Here, the $x_0$ denotes the preset offset in the measurement.
+These values define the modulation range of the pump amplitude and ensure linear operation of the modulation, while enabling the nonlinearity arising from pump-induced interference required for reservoir computing.
 In the phonon-cavity two-tone scheme, the masked input data $u(t)m(t,\theta)$ are applied to the pump force $f_p$, which transfers the information to the mechanical displacements of the two coupled drum resonators.
-Figure \ref{fig:sideband pumping} (e) present the schematic of this concept.
+The virtual nodes are mapped onto both drum vibrating modes via nonlinear dynamics induced by pump-mediated interactions between the two mechanical modes, thereby enriching the system dynamics and introducing an additional physical degree of freedom that provides spatial dimensionality to the reservoir.
+Figure \ref{fig:sideband pumping}e present the schematic of this concept.
 In principle, based on Eq.~\ref{eq:motion}, the displacement of either drum resonator could be used for the training process.